yegor256/blog/_posts/2018/jan/2018-01-09-micro-budgeting.md

     when they produce results.
 They start enjoying meritocracy at its best.

-You understand already that the vast majority of those who try to work with us can't really get to the final point&mdash;they quit somewhere in the middle.
+You understand already that the vast majority of those who try to work with us can't really get to the final point---they quit somewhere in the middle.
 Most probably something very similar will happen on your projects too.

 What is the solution?
 I don't really know.